SimoneCiciliano/SimoneCiciliano/README.md

 -------------------------------------------------------

-I'm a PhD Student at the Free University of Bozen-Bolzano.
+I'm a PhD Student at the Faculty of Design and Arts of the Free University of Bozen-Bolzano.

+I work at the Physical Computing Lab, Faculty of Engineering.

 Here's where I keep the stuff I work on.